perfectspr/llm-leaderboard/results/openchat.md

 Involuntary tremors, slowed movements, and posture and balance issues are common early symptoms of Parkinson's Disease, often accompanied by disturbances in voluntary movements, speech, mood, and gastrointestinal issues as the disease progresses.

 ### Received Answer
-This article discusses various symptoms and signs of Parkinson's disease, including tremors, slowed movements, postural rigidity, speech disturbances, mood changes, and gastrointestinal issues, which can impact daily life and sleep quality for those affected.
+This article discusses various symptoms and signs associated with Parkinson's Disease, including tremors, slowed movements, postural rigidity, speech disturbances, mood changes, and gastrointestinal issues, which can impact daily life and sleep quality for those affected.
 ***
 ### Summarizing 2
 Summarize this article in one sentence.
 The incident happened on Fife Street between 04:30 BST and 05:00 BST on Saturday.
 The police have appealed for witnesses to the crash.
 York Road is closed between its junctions with Skegoneill Avenue and Alexandra Park Avenue.
 Diversions are in place.